All Faulkner Databases

 An alphabetical listing of all the databases to which the library subscribes or has access through the Alabama Virtual Library.

 - ABI/INFORM Global One of the most comprehensive business databases on the market, this database includes in-depth coverage for over 3,730 publications, with more than 2,670 available in full text.
 ABI/INFORM Global offers the latest business and financial information for researchers at all levels.
 With ABI/INFORM Global, users can find out about business conditions, management techniques, business trends, management practice and theory, corporate strategy and tactics, and competitive landscape.
+From ProQuest.
 AFTER CLICKING ON THE ABOVE LINK, SCROLL DOWN TO “OTHER ACCESS OPTIONS” AND BELOW THAT CLICK ON “USE YOUR INSTITUTION’S LOCAL LOGIN”.
 IF ON A MOBILE DEVICE, YOU SHOULD SEE “USE YOUR INSTITUTION’S LOCAL LOGIN” TO THE RIGHT OF LOGIN.
 NOW TYPE IN FAULKNER UNIVERSITY AND SEARCH.
 THEN CLICK ON FAULKNER UNIVERSITY LINK WHEN IT APPEARS.

 - Academic OneFile Academic OneFile provides more than 10,000 peer-reviewed journals with fact-based, reliable, unbiased content.
 It includes strong coverage of hard sciences, medicine, engineering and business.

 - Academic Search Premier Academic Search Premier has information in nearly every area of academic study and contains indexing and abstracts for more than 8,500 journals, with full text for more than 4,600 of those titles.
 From Ebsco via AVL.

 - Access World News Research Collection – provides access to local, regional, and national U.S. newspapers.
 Each provides unique coverage of local and regional news, including companies, politics, sports, industries, cultural activities, and people in the community, as well as a distinctive focus offering a variety of viewpoints on local issues.
 From Newsbank, including the following subsets: